-Whether traveling to Düsseldorf for business or leisure, the Breidenbacher Hof, a Capella Hotel offers outstanding amenities that set it apart from other luxury hotels in Germany.
+Whether traveling to Düsseldorf, Germany for business or leisure, the Breidenbacher Hof, a Capella Hotel offers outstanding amenities that set it apart from other luxury hotels.

 Selected shopping experiences, the Brasserie "1806" offering continental European cuisine, complimentary laptop facilities for our guests: Whether you simply want to relax in the Capella Living Room or get down to business in one of the most exciting and vibrant cities in Europe, the Breidenbacher Hof, a Capella Hotel has the ideal mix of luxurious amenities and a world-class hotel location in Düsseldorf's city center near the Old Town.

 Breidenbacher Hof, A Capella Hotel complimentary services include: